 Alternatively, head to the massive Winter Park Farmers' Market or charming downtown Winter Garden for the weekly Saturday Winter Garden Farmers Market.
 Hours are 8am-1pm year round.
 You'll find dozens of vendors selling fresh blooms, organic produce, sweets, and more.
 We've also fallen in love with the Windermere Farmers Market on Fridays from 9am-2pm.

 7. Boggy Creek Adventures + Airboat

 Florida has many natural blessings, including incredible wetlands.
 Boggy Creek Adventures in Kissimmee is a great way to experience an airboat ride plus smaller attractions.
-Lily’s Butterfly Garden and Lorelei’s Critter Collection are new additions, making it fun for couples and kids too.
+Lily’s Butterfly Garden and Lorelei’s Critter Collection make it fun for kids too.

 Catch the sunset on a romantic airboat ride across Lake Toho.

 Are you looking for a getaway to the great outdoors without roughing it?
 There are lots of places to go glamping and camping near Orlando.
 These spots allow you to slow down and escape together, without going too far away, and still have some creature comforts.

 9. Sanford Riverwalk + Dinner and Pub Crawl

 Spring and Fall are pleasant times of year to stroll along the St. Johns River at the scenic Sanford Riverwalk.
 You'll enjoy a beautiful riverside stroll past sailboats, pontoon boats, and the historic St. Johns Rivership.
 After your walk, venture to 1st Street or Sanford Ave where you can hop around notable spots like The Tennessee Truffle, The Old Jailhouse, The Imperial, The District, Sanford Brewing Company, Wops Hops, Deviant Wolfe Brewing, and more.

 READ MORE: 35 Date Ideas in Sanford